dlcs/iiif-presentation/docs/notes/canvas-id-parsing.md

 # Canvas Id parsing

 When parsing payloads, the `canvasId` can be used to generate a `canvasPainting` `id` record.
 This can be accepted either directly from a `canvasPainting` `canvasId` and also from `items` `id` of a canvas.
-In addition to the 2 locations that we can generate a `canvasId` from, we can accept either a short form (i.e.: just the id itself) or alternatively from a recognized URI.
+In addition to the 2 locations that we can generate a `canvasId` from, we can accept either a short form (i.e.: just the id itself) or alternatively from a recognised URI.
 Finally, this `canvasId` can be used to join a `canvas` declared in `items` with a `canvasPainting` record in order to decorate an asset from the DLCS with additional IIIF.
 This document is set to explain the various ways this `canvasId` can be parsed from a payload.

 ## Accepted formats